Meet Our Staff

 Mandy Dickson

-Mandy has been a veterinary assistant with AEVC for years, and is now our Inventory and Projects Manager.
+Mandy has been a veterinary assistant with AEVC since 2018, and is now our Hospital Manager.
 Mandy is a born and raised native of Portland, Oregon.
 She first worked with exotic animals when she was a ZooTeen at the Oregon Zoo in high school, and she was able to follow her passion by attending PCC's Biology and Management of Zoo Animals program, obtaining an Associate of Applied Sciences degree.
 Mandy completed a year long co-op internship at the Oregon Zoo and a 3 month internship at Point Defiance Zoo and Aquarium in Tacoma, WA working with a wide variety of species in their Asian Forest Sanctuary exhibit.
 Mandy previously worked in emergency veterinary medicine but is now extending her insight and her abilities at AEVC.
-In her spare time, Mandy enjoys reading manga, watching anime and doing puzzles.
+In her spare time, Mandy enjoys time with her family, reading manga, watching anime and doing puzzles.